zethon/zethon.github.io/_posts/2020-12-08-simple-cmake-to-compile-resources.md

 )
 ```

-And when we run CMake header file that looks like this is generated:
+And now CMake will generate a header file that looks like this:

 ```cpp
 #pragma once